-It is essential that funerals arrive on time at the Cemetery to ensure the efficient operation of the service.
+The time booked must be strictly adhered to.
+It is essential that funerals arrive on time at the cemetery to ensure the efficient operation of the service.

-A fee of £50.00 per 15 minutes (after the first 15 minutes) will be charged for funeral corteges that are late arriving at the Cemeteries.
+A fee of £113.00 per 15 minutes (after the first 15 minutes) will be charged for funeral corteges that are late arriving at the cemeteries.
+This fee may also be charged for funeral corteges that arrive more than 15 minutes early for a burial.
+If a funeral arrives early it could mean delays for the family if staff have not had sufficient time to ensure the plot is fully prepared.